Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/04-page.md

 ## Relative URLs

 <img src="../img/url-door.svg" alt="apartment building" style="width: 100px; float: right;" />
 **Relative URLs** contain no protocols or domain information.
 This is convenient because they are shorter, but can _only_ reference files in the same path.
 If I am the owner of **www.example.com** and am embedding "profile.jpg" on my About page, I can do so relatively with "./images/profile.jpg" as long as the images folder is in the same path as my page.
-I do not need an abosolute URL.
+I do not need an absolute URL.

-The "." is a path component stating that we need to remain in the current level of our directory heirarchy.
-Effecively, it says _"to find this file, begin here and then head down inside the images folder, where you'll find profile.jpg."_
+The "." is a path component stating that we need to remain in the current level of our directory hierarchy.
+Effectively, it says _"to find this file, begin here and then head down inside the images folder, where you'll find profile.jpg."_

-To continue our analgoy, since I'm already inside the same building as "profile.jpg," I only need its apartment number to find it.
+To continue our analogy, since I'm already inside the same building as "profile.jpg," I only need its apartment number to find it.

 This will be handy for you as you start to link to your own images within your repo.